Pas de la Casa Slopes

 Gondola cable cars:

 Pas de la Casa has an excellent English-speaking ski school and wide, sunny slopes on which to learn; so it's a good choice for beginners.
-Once those first turns have been mastered, there are 21 very easy green runs on which to totter around.
+Once those first turns have been mastered, there are numerous easy green runs on which to totter around.
 The largely easy-to-ride high-speed detachable chairlifts or walk-in gondolas take beginner skiers back up the slopes without needing to master the dreaded drag lift too early on.